Your search resulted in 56 "Non Profit" jobs in Albany, NY. Save Job SearchSave SearchSave Job Search: Non Profit

 - Immediately

-- 11/1/25
+- 12/26/25

-As a Clinician in the Intensive Aftercare Prevention program, you will provide six to nine months of intensive services to families whose children are either at risk of being removed from their homes or are already in placement.
+As a Clinician in the Juvenile Fire Safety Services, you will provide six to nine months of intensive services to families whose children are either at risk of being removed from their homes or are already in placement.
+Services are provided to families wherein a youth has engaged in unsanctioned fire-related behavior, there is a suspicion that unsanctioned fire-related behavior has occurred/may occur, or where there is concern that the youth exhibits an elevated interest in fire.
 The goals of the program are to prevent out-of-home placement for troubled children, provide a safe environment to return children already in placement, and prevent future out-of-home placement.
-You will report to the Program Coordinator and you will work a combination of on-site and remote with travel to client's homes required.
+Along with detecting youth likely to be involved in unsanctioned fire-related behavior, educating the youth about fire safety, preventing the development of undetected fire-related behaviors, interrupting dangerous behavioral patterns of using fire as a coping mechanism, and replacing dysfunctional patterns with healthy coping skills.
+You will report to the Program Coordinator and will work a combination of onsite and remote with travel to client's homes required.

 Responsibilities:

-- Responsible for the clinical decisions when assigned and paired to work as a team with a Bachelors Clinical Case Manager.
+- Responsible for the clinical decisions when assigned and paired to work as a team with another clinician.

 - Ensure provisions of regular treatment plan meetings and services plan reviews.